 FDA approved, CytoGuard LA’s effectiveness in reducing pathogens is linked to its low toxicity in conjunction with its antimicrobial properties.
 This makes it a valuable tool food processing industry with respect for improved safety and product quality.
 The antimicrobial properties of Lauric Arginate are derived from its action on the Cytoplasmic membranes of the microorganisms.
 CytoGuard LA causes a disruption or instability of the plasma membrane lipid bilayer, altering the metabolic process and detaining the cellular cycle.

 A&B recently announced that its CytoGuard line of antimicrobial products is now able to achieve a 4-log reduction in reducing pathogens.
 Bakal states, “Since the introduction of our CytoGuard line of antimicrobials we have continued to make significant strides in improving its effectiveness in combating pathogens.
 We were extremely pleased to report that the results of our most recent challenging tests have yielded a 4 log reduction, or 99.99%, in reducing Salmonella in raw chicken parts.
-This is a major step forward in assisting meat and poultry manufacturers reduce the risk of foodborne illnesses.”
+This is a major step forward in assisting meat and poultry manufacturers to reduce the risk of foodborne illnesses.”

 Among the benefits of Lauric Arginate are:

-- Broad spectrum of antimicrobial efficacy;
+- Broad-spectrum of antimicrobial efficacy;

 - High partition coefficient (>10), means the product concentrates in the water phase of products, where most bacterial action occurs;